colbyj/bride-of-frankensystem/docs/deploying/server.rst

     [Install]
     WantedBy=multi-user.target

-Enable, start, and inspect the service:
+Enable, start, and inspect the service (``journalctl`` streams the service's log in real time — useful for catching startup errors):

 .. code-block:: bash